Pearl Jam’s Stone Gossard and singer-songwriter Mason Jennings discuss new Painted Shield project

 The two hooked up for a low-stakes 7-inch record — highlighted by groovy ’70s rock rumbler “Knife Fight” — leaving several other sketches on the table.
 At least until now.

 “We realized to finish more songs it was going to have to be a little bit more back and forth,” Gossard said.
-“Sometimes when you set stuff down for a few years and then re-listen it’s like you can hear it differently and you get energized by the history of it a little bit.”
+“Sometimes when you set stuff down for a few years and then re-listen, it’s like you can hear it differently and you get energized by the history of it a little bit.”

 About a year ago, Jennings got the collaborative itch again.
 The oft acoustic storyteller had recently gone through a divorce and was sitting on a batch of material, thinking the time was right for a little shake-up.
 “I thought back on working with Stone and I loved working with him back then,” Jennings said.
 “We hadn’t really dug into that next level yet and I thought maybe it would be a good time to try that again.”

-While all but one track was recorded pre-pandemic, Painted Shield was largely a socially distanced project, the two swapping Dropbox files as they could while Gossard and his Pearl Jam buddies were also brewing their exploratory new album “Gigaton.”
+While all but one track was recorded pre-pandemic, Painted Shield was largely a socially distanced project, the two swapping Dropbox files as they could while Gossard and his Pearl Jam buddies were also brewing their exploratory new album, “Gigaton.”
 Although the two records are completely different sonically, there’s a similar adventurous spirit coursing through Painted Shield, the band rounded out by Seattle singer/keyboardist Brittany Davis and drumslinger Matt Chamberlain, who logged a brief stint in Pearl Jam before making his career as an in-demand session player for everyone from Frank Ocean to Bob Dylan.

 “Every day that I get a chance to be involved with collaborating with people and making music together, I’m learning more about what excites me and how I can be a good partner in whatever situation I’m in,” Gossard said.
 “So yes, they totally inform each other.
-All through the period of time that we were putting this record [together], we were doing demos for ‘Gigaton.’”
+All through the period of time that we were putting this record [together], we were doing demos for ‘Gigaton.’ ”

 Songs like “Time Machine” and equally massive barnburner “Evil Winds” — featuring slide guitar licks from Pearl Jam’s Mike McCready — pushed Jennings out of his comfort zone.
 It forced him to rethink his lyrical approach, aiming to be more of a mood facilitator than picture-painting storyteller.